sitemap

 Occupational Safety

-In Japan, JSR Group defines occupational accidents resulting in four or more days of lost time, which must be reported promptly to the government, as significant occupational accidents.
-In addition, reporting and evaluation criteria are standardized globally, and these accidents are monitored as a KPI.
+In Japan, JSR Group defines occupational accidents resulting in four or more days of lost time, which must be reported promptly to the government, as “serious occupational accidents.”

 Number of occupational accidents (four or more days of lost time)